gerald0mc/gerald0mc/README.md

 # Gerald0mc on top 💪
 ^ this
 ### About me:
-I dont really do much I just code clients sometimes :/ If you decide to add me to a git I can help do some stuff when needed.
+All I do is code and play Minecraft.
+I havge some java knowledge but no experience in any other language.
 ### Stuff I Have Worked On/Currently Working On:
 * CumHack (1.12.2 Anarchy Client) //deader than dead
 * Notorious (1.12.2 Anarchy Client) //dead